babangsund/babangsund.com/src/blog/big_1O1.md

 Function calls with the same input and output are likely to reoccur, which means we're doing a redundant amount of linear work.

-We can fix this, by cache the output of `fib(n)` with a generic javascript cache implementation.
+We can fix this, by memoizing the output of `fib(n)` with a generic javascript cache implementation.

 ```javascript
 function memoize(fn) {